VirgilSecurity/virgil-pfs-net/README.md

 // export a Virgil Card to string var exportedAliceCard = aliceCard.Export();
 ```
-after Virgil Card creation it is necessary to sign it with Application Private Virgil Key at the server side.
+after Virgil Card creation it is necessary to sign and publish it with Application Private Virgil Key at the server side.

 ```cs
 // import a Alice's Virgil Card from string